 Winter is a good time to be working on soil improvement, and you don't have to go out in cold weather to do it!

-- Winter-killed: Crops that are killed by cold, but have sufficient biomass to protect the soil.
+1 • Winter-killed cover crops: Killed by cold, but have sufficient biomass to protect the soil.

-Oats are an example of the first type.
+Oats are an prime example of this first type.
 Sown in summer, they will put on a lot of growth, and often maintain active growth into early November, dying slowly after several hard frosts.
 The winter-killed mulch and root mass will hold the soil in place, however, until the following spring.

-The disadvantage to this type of cover crop is that you have to clear the land and plant the cover crop early enough to get significant amounts of biomass to hold the soil over the winter.
-That could mean cover-cropping only on ground that grew spring vegetables, or it could require undersowing the cover crop in a summer crop such as corn.
+The caveat with this type of cover crop is that you have to clear the land and plant the cover crop early enough to get significant amounts of biomass to hold the soil over the winter.
+That could mean winter cover-cropping only on ground that grew spring vegetables, or it could require undersowing the cover crop in a summer crop such as corn.
 The big advantages of a winter-killed cover crop is that the mulch is easy to till under in spring, and the land can be planted right away.

 In regions where these crops survive winter, they will grow vigorously in early spring.
 They will need to be mowed close to the ground, to stop growth, and then incorporated into the soil.
 Because decomposition of the cover crop debris will tie up nitrogen, it's a good idea to wait two or three weeks before planting.